Victor-Descodificar/FreelancerScrapper/README.md

 # FreelancerScrapper

-A sample tool to scrap projects from freelancer website.
+A sample tool to scrap projects from freelancer.com website.